JPsiInVR/script-and-story-board/StoryOutline.md

 # Story line

+## Historical context
+* The story takes place in the year 1974, where the J/&psi; particle was discovered as part of the November revolution in particle physics.
+Hence the story line in the particle world picks up the revolution theme, in the sense of an overthrow of a social order, in favour of a new system.
+Here, the Mesons act as the revolutionaries from the middle class.
+They want to challenge the Baryons, which are part of the bourgeois (similar to the french revolution, but less violent).

 ## Scene 1 - J/&psi; introduces itself
 * breaking news: theft of electrons ans positrons has been reported; "unknown particle is stealing innocent electrons and positrons from central lepton storage"
 * lepton storage room: